 Scoring great furnishings on a tight budget takes some planning, and also knowing where to buy affordable furniture.
-Here are 25 ideas for creating a great space without spending a lot.
+These ideas can help you create a great space without spending a lot.

 1. Taking Stock of What You Already Have